suhyeonk03/Image-Classification-with-Arduino-based-Visual-Feedback/README.md

 <br>
 - Try building multiclass classification, e.g., Apple, Tomato, Orange, Tangerine, Lemon, and Pear (Similar shapes)
 <br>
-# Image Classifier with Arduino board
+# Phase 2: Image Classifier with Arduino board

 ## Project overview:
 This project integrates a deep convolutional neural network (CNN) image classifier with Arduino hardware.
 The CNN predicts whether an image is an Apple or an Orange, and the Arduino responds by controlling LEDs and an LCD display accordingly.

+# Phase 3: Multiclass Classification

 ## Constraints
 - I couldn’t afford a camera to make this project a fully autonomous image classifier that could perform all the steps without human interaction—capturing an image and using it to make a prediction.